Nodi3d/docs/user/basics/walk-through.md

 ## Let's control the position with the slider

 Next, let's make it possible to control the position of the attractor with the slider.
-Place two **UINumberSlider** nodes to change the X and Z positions of the attractor.
+Place two **UINumberSlider** nodes to change the X and Y positions of the attractor.
 Open the Inspector for each UINumberSlider and set the minimum value to 0 and the maximum value to 1.

 ![UINumberSlider](/img/user/basics/walk-through/a4290ca91d4853463444601c27b35540.png)